Managing the Learning Environment

 - engage and interact with students, parents/carers, schools, communities, professional networks and critique their roles within these interconnected relationships

-- Introduction to Positive Learning Framework for Classroom Management
+- Introduction to the Positive Learning Framework Models of learning environment management

-- Developing safe, supportive and accountable learning environments - Preventative
+- Proactive strategies Developing safe, supportive and accountable learning environments

 - Creating a personal learning management plan